aws-samples/aws-modernization-with-aqua/content/configure_aqua/eks_cluster.md

 Amazon Elastic Kubernetes Service (Amazon EKS) is a fully managed Kubernetes service, trusted to run the most sensitive and mission critical applications because of its security, reliability, and scalability.

+{{% notice note %}}
+If you are running this workshop at an AWS hosted event, a 3 node cluster with the name "eksworkshop-eksctl" will be pre-created for you.
+Please skip cluster creation step listed below.
+{{% /notice %}}

 ## EKS Cluster creation
 ```shell
 CLUSTER="aqua-<name>"